 They are a lot more likely to hit the forward button and send your email or tweet to their friends and relatives if it is an “advertainment” rather than an advertisement.

-Not along ago, about 35 million people got an e-mail containing a picture taken at Disneyland.
+Years ago, about 35 million people got an e-mail containing a picture taken at Disneyland.
 It took a minute to see it but there was Donald Duck lying prone in front of the famous Cinderella Castle.
 The title of the picture was “Bird Flu has hit Disneyland”.
-It was a viral e-mail advertising effort Disneyland used to make light of what’s serious… and it worked.
+It was a viral e-mail advertising effort Disneyland used to make light of what’s serious… And it worked!

 Remember that people are much more likely to share a joke or a funny picture than anything else so you would be well advised to include humor in your forthcoming e-mail and social media campaigns.